top of page

 What to expect after getting your tattoo:

-After finishing your tattoo, I will rinse your tattoo with an antiseptic solution and apply a breathable polyurethane-acrylic adhesive medical bandage, similar to Tegaderm.
-The Tegaderm is a protective bandage that goes over the tattoo, keeping germs out and keeping blood, ink, and lymph fluid in, which promotes healing.
+After finishing your tattoo, I will rinse your tattoo with an antiseptic solution and apply a breathable polyurethane-acrylic adhesive medical bandage - Saniderm or similar.
+The wrap is a protective bandage that goes over the tattoo, keeping germs out and keeping blood, ink, and lymph fluid in, which promotes healing.
+It's just like an artificial blister for that new skin, and it should ideally stay on for the first 3-5 days of your healing.
+Longer won't do your tattoo any harm, it's just overkill and can be irritating to the skin at the borders of the bandage.

 You'll see the fluid under the bandage drying up, some reabsorbed in the skin, and some remaining on the surface.
-A dry, crinkly surface to the bandage is a good sign that the wrap is nearly ready to be removed.
+A dry, crinkly surface to the bandage is a good sign that the wrap is nearly ready to be removed!
+Read on for the next steps.

 Tattoo Aftercare:

-1. After 3-5 days, you can remove the Tegaderm.
+2. At 3-5 days, you are ready to remove the bandage

-3. Find the edge of the bandage, and gently pull it back over itself in the direction of hair growth.
-If you're having difficulty removing it, try running some warm water over the area, or using coconut or olive oil to loosen the adhesive.
+4. Find an edge of the bandage, and gently pull it back over itself in the direction of hair growth.
+If you're having difficulty removing it, try running some warm water over the area, or using a small amount of soap to loosen the adhesive.
+Peel down gently

-5. Pat your tattoo completely dry with a fresh paper towel, do not use a hand or face towel.
+6. Pat your tattoo completely dry with a fresh paper towel.
+Do not use a washcloth, hand or face towel - they harbor bacteria!

-I recommend clients follow some physical restrictions for 10-14 days while healing: avoid intense workouts and physical contact with shared gym equipment, recreational bathing, water activities, gardening, or similar outdoor activities with exposure to dirt.
+I recommend clients follow some physical restrictions for 10-14 days while healing: avoid the sun entirely or cover your new tattoo with a layer of clothing.
+No sunscreen yet.
+Avoid intense workouts and physical contact with shared gym equipment, water activities, gardening, or similar outdoor activities with exposure to dirt.
 Limit contact with pets/animals.
-Maintaining the sterile dressing will help keep any issues to a minimum, but please be extra responsible with the new art!

 Signs and symptoms of infection include but aren't limited to: pus drainage, fever, inflammation, extended tenderness/redness/swelling, red streaks to the heart.
 See a medical pro right away if any of these symptoms pop up.
 Minute clinics and urgent care can get you treated fast.